mondeja/mdpo/README.md

 ## Quickstart

-Create a new `po` file extracting strings from markdown files:
+Create a new `.po` file extracting strings from markdown files:

 ```python
 from md2po import markdown_to_pofile